1. Self Publishing Is Easy (according to some!)

 You have to price your book competitively, $5.99 or less, according to Smashwords.
 Lulu recommends even lower prices than this.
 Amazon’s 70% royalty for ebooks only applies to Kindle ebooks priced between $2.99 and $9.99.

 Marketing is all about author/ book discovery.
 Ideally you need to build a platform via social media before you publish.

 3. Let’s get this straight first up:

-In self-publishing you keep the rights to your book and publish it yourself.
+In self publishing you keep the rights to your book and publish it yourself.
 You can do this via Amazon, Apple, B&N, Kobo, Smashwords, and Sony, who act as distributors of your book.
 You retain 70% of the price instead of 17.5% offered by legacy publishers for digital editions.

 4. One of the biggest criticisms of self-publishing

 Badly written, unedited books, perhaps published by vanity presses, can reach the market and possibly flood it.
 But I see the readers and reviewers as the new gatekeepers of quality, and the rubbish tends to sink to the bottom of the slush pile quite quickly.
-We still all need good editors or self-editing (or feedback from peers) for our self published books.
+We still all need good editors or self-editing (perhaps feedback from peers) for our self published books.